piku235/JungiThemeBundle/Resources/doc/theme-overview.md

 * **getName** - Returns a unique name of the theme.
 Themes with the same name cannot exist together.
 * **getTags** - Must return a `Jungi\Bundle\ThemeBundle\Tag\Core\TagCollection` object even if the theme hasn't got any tags.
 In this case the tag collection can be empty.
 If you wish to know more about theme tags [click here](https://github.com/piku235/JungiThemeBundle/tree/master/Resources/doc/theme-tags.md).
 * **getPath** - Returns an absolute path to the theme resources.
-Generally this path points to a bundle resources for e.g.
+Generally this path points to a bundle resources e.g.
 /absolute/path/to/src/Boo/FooBundle/Resources/theme.
 * **getDetails** - Returns a `Jungi\Bundle\ThemeBundle\Core\DetailsInterface` instance.
 The details are explained in the next [section](#details).